minio/minio/README.md

 ```
 Please visit official zfs FreeBSD guide for more details [here](https://www.freebsd.org/doc/handbook/zfs-quickstart.html)

+Note: `Photos` is data directory used in above Minio server example, replace it with your local setup.

 ## 3. Test Minio Server using Minio Browser

 Open a web browser and navigate to http://127.0.0.1:9000 to view your buckets on minio server.